-1. Forest projects shall use a nationally approved "forest" definition for the country where the activity occurs.
+Forest projects shall use a nationally approved "forest" definition for the country where the activity occurs.
 For projects in the United States, Project Proponents shall use the U.S. definition below, which is based on the U.S. Forest Service Forest Inventory & Analysis Program definition.
 For projects outside of the United States, Project Proponents may use the Kyoto Protocol definition below, with the relevant Designated National Authority (DNA) selections for minimum land area, crown cover, and tree height.
 If the project is in a country that no longer has a designated DNA or whose DNA has not made these selections, the Project Proponent may propose another nationally approved forest definition.

-Forest (for projects in U.S.; based on U.S. Forest Service Forest Inventory & Analysis Program definition)34
+Forest (for projects in U.S.; based on U.S. Forest Service Forest Inventory & Analysis Program definition)36

 Land with at least 10% cover (or equivalent stocking) by live trees of any size, including land that formerly had such tree cover and that will be naturally or artificially regenerated.
 To qualify, the area must be at least 1 acre in size.
 Forest land includes transition zones, such as areas between forest and non-forest lands that have at least 10% cover (or equivalent stocking) with live trees and forest areas adjacent to urban and built-up lands.
+Projects in eligible countries outside of the US must apply the national definition of forest, consistent with what is used to report under its NDC and in UN reporting.